For Current MIT Students:

 CEEPR is also here to be supportive of any student's original research project related to the economics of energy or environmental policy.
 We are interested in talking to you about your projects and learning how we might help advance your work.

-To inquire about possible positions or about your research, contact the Executive Director, John Parsons.
+To inquire about possible positions or about your research, please contact the Executive Director, Michael Mehling.